pragya-r/crimestatsmanagement/README.md

 Set-AzureRmDataFactoryV2LinkedService

 ### Step 2
-For the systems database, run the query sql_db.sql, to create the tables.
+For the systems database, run the query db_schema.sql, to create the tables.

 ### Step 3